Nonsymmetric examples for Gaussian correlation inequalities: Introduction

 where

 \end{theorem}

 When the Gaussian measure $\mu$ is centered ($l=\vec{0}$) and the log-concave function $g$ is even, then $m=\vec{0}$.
-The drift $l-m$ goes away.
+The drift $l-m$ goes away (non-symmetric convex/symmetric log-concave).
 An non-symmetric example without a drift correction is in \cite{SW99}.
 The result in \cite{SW99} showed that a convex set and a strip are positively correlated under ``centroid condition'' for any Gaussian measures. ``Centroid condition'' roughly says that the two sets have the same directional bias.

-We prove a specific case for a convex/log-concave correlation inequality for i.i.d. standard Gaussians.
+We prove a specific case for a (non-symmetric convex/non-symmetric log-concave) correlation inequality for i.i.d. standard Gaussians.
 Denote especialy $\bG\sim Normal(0_N, id_N)$, we have

 \begin{theorem} $N\geq 3$, $i\neq j$, $\beta>0$,

 \end{theorem}

 \begin{remark} When $N=2$, \eqref{inequality_iid} is true for any bivariate Gaussian distrbution. \end{remark}